Kicking Horse Pass

 Kicking Horse Pass (el.
 1627 m) is a high mountain pass across the Continental Divide of the Americas of the Canadian Rockies on the Alberta–British Columbia border, and lying within Yoho and Banff national parks.
-Divide Creek forks onto both sides of the Continental Divide.
+Divide Creek forks onto both sides of the continental divide.

 Explorers

 First Nations had known and used the pass, but it was first explored by Europeans in 1858 by the Palliser Expedition led by Captain John Palliser.
 It and the adjacent Kicking Horse River were named after James Hector (Hector's Branch Expeditions, 3 August 1858 – 26 May 1859), was kicked by his horse while attempting rescue of another horse that had gone into the river.
+Hector was led to the pass by his Stoney Nakoda guide Hector Nimrod.